Git - Adding and Using Multiple Origins

 Introduction

-One can list all remotes on a project by running git remote -v.
+You can list all remotes on a project by running git remote -v.
 For example:

 git clone git@github.com:crystallabs/hugo-template-minima-crystallabs blog